Very good

 Scars from injuries

-The treatment itself is similar to microdermabrasion, but this application goes deeper and removes more tissue.
-You also get faster results with dermabrasion.
+The treatment itself is similar to microdermabrasion, except this approach goes deeper and removes more tissue.
+Dermabrasion also produces faster results.

 This method is very suitable for problem areas on light skin.
-If the skin tone is medium, further hyperpigmentation may develop after the treatment, but this does not have to be permanent and often diminishes after about eight weeks.
+In medium skin tones, further hyperpigmentation may develop after treatment, but this is not necessarily permanent and often subsides after about eight weeks.

-Skin type always plays a crucial role in the previously mentioned treatment methods.
-Experts say that some of the treatment methods are applicable for people with light, medium and dark skin tone.
-But the darker the skin type, the more time it takes to complete the treatment.
-Light skin responds well to most procedures for hyperpigmentation.
+Skin type always plays a crucial role in the aforementioned treatment methods.
+Experts say that some treatment methods are suitable for people with light, medium, and dark skin tones.
+However, the darker the skin type, the longer it takes to complete the treatment.
+Light skin responds well to most treatments for hyperpigmentation.

-For darker skin or skin that tans easily, do not consider the following treatments:
+If you have darker skin or skin that tans easily, you should not consider the following treatments:

 Intensive laser beams